 Influence on Modern Democracy

-Inspiration for Social Movements
+Inspiration for Social Enterprise

-Lessons for Today
+Lessons Today

 Conclusion